Approach to Human Rights and Labor Policies

-Murata will not engage in discrimination, retaliation, harassment, or any other disadvantageous treatment on the basis of employee membership in a labor union, or employees’ request for collective bargaining, participation in collective bargaining, or exercise by workers of the right to organize or the right to collective bargaining.
+Murata will not engage in discrimination, retaliation, harassment, or any other disadvantageous treatment on the basis of employee membership in a labor union, request for collective bargaining, participation in collective bargaining, or exercise by workers of the right to organize or the right to collective bargaining.

 6.Ensuring proper working conditions

 Murata will properly comply with working conditions relating to working hours, days off and holidays, breaks, wages, and so on in accordance with the laws and regulations of each country and region where Murata conducts business pursuant to internationally-recognized standards.
 In cases where there are discrepancies between internationally-recognized standards and the laws and regulations of each country and region where Murata conducts business, Murata shall seek methods to comply with internationally-recognized standards.
 Workers shall be compensated for overtime at pay rates greater than regular hourly rates.